fluid-project/infusion-docs/src/documents/DOMBinder.md

 Unless they are otherwise qualified, all searches performed by the DOM binder attached to a particular component will be automatically scoped to the component's own container.

+### Edge cases for the DOM Binder

+If the value of the selector is the empty string `""`, the component's `container` will be returned.
+If the selector matches nothing within the container, an empty jQuery (one with 0 elements) will be returned.

 ## Using the DOM Binder Declaratively ##